newaetech/chipwhisperer-target-mpc5748g/README.md

 * Simpleserial_Ram: Firmware that can be sent over UART, loaded into RAM, and executed.
 See CUSTOM_AES for more details

 ## Firmware Description
+### Communication
+UART communication is done at 38400 baud and CAN communication is done with Standard IDs at 500kbps.

 ### Startup
 On startup, the user will be prompted about activating cores 1 and 2.
 Activating them allows simpleserial command 'j' to be used, while leaving them off makes CPA attacks easier.